didi226/scut_ssvep_aperiod/docs/source/api/scut_ssvep_aperiod/ssvep_aperiod/ssvep_aperiod_lee_parameter/index.rst

    :param freq_range: Frequency range for filtering.
 Defaults to None.
    :type freq_range: list, optional

-   :returns:         error_all (np.ndarray): Array of average classification errors for each subject and label category.
+   :returns: Array of average classification errors for each subject and label category.
              r_squa_all (np.ndarray): Array of average R-square values for each subject and label category. error_all_1 (np.ndarray): Array of slope estimation errors for each subject and label category. r_squa_all_1 (np.ndarray): Array of slope estimation R-square values for each subject and label category.
-   :rtype: tuple
+   :rtype: error_all (np.ndarray)